Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Problems connecting

-Even while you might have trouble connecting using Windows Remote Desktop, you should always be able to log in to the web console at your UpCloud control panel, or by VNC connection, which settings are at your server details.
+Even while you might have trouble connecting using Windows Remote Desktop, you should always be able to log in to the web console at your UpCloud Control Panel or by VNC connection, the settings of which are in your server details.

-Once you’ve connected to your server, through either of the methods mentioned above, you should be greeted by Windows lock screen.
+Once you’ve connected to your server through either of the abovementioned methods, you should be greeted by a Windows lock screen.
 Sign into your server with an account that has administrator privileges to continue troubleshooting.

-If the connection shows something other than the lock screen, try if the server seems responsive.
-If it does not react to commands you might have to restart your server.
+If the connection shows something other than the lock screen, try to see if the server seems responsive.
+If it does not react to commands, you might have to restart your server.

 Windows Remote Desktop settings